antonnazarov/apricot/apricot-docs/readme v0.2.txt

 ----------------------------
-ApricotDB, Release 0.3 (alpha), 18/04/2019
+ApricotDB, Release 0.2 (early pre-alpha)
 ----------------------------
-This version of "Apricot DB" covers most of the crucial functions planned for the application.
-Release 0.3 allows to create new Projects, Snapshots inside the Projects, create and edit Views, create and edit Entities and Relationships between them.
-For more details please refer to the user documentation: "Apricot DB User Guide v0.3.pdf".
-This version of "Apricot DB" provides the early support for the Reverse Engineering of the following databases:
+This version of the "Apricot DB" application is an early concept.
-Oracle;
-SQL Server;
-MySQL;
-PostgreSQL;
-H2
+The concept allows to play with the testing entity/relationship diagram.
+This is not a fully functional application so far.

 ----------------------------
 The "Apricot DB" Installation
 ----------------------------
-The following 3 packages are provided: apricotdb-0.3-jre-win64-bin.zip -> the self contained package for Windows;
+The following 3 packages are provided: apricotdb-0.2-jre-win64-bin.zip -> the self contained package for Windows;
-apricotdb-0.3-all-bin.zip	-> the native multiplatform package;
+apricotdb-0.2-all-bin.zip	-> the native multiplatform package;
-apricotdb-0.3-src.zip		-> the source code of Apricot DB.
+apricotdb-0.2-src.zip		-> the source code of Apricot DB.

 ----------------------------
 * Option A (for Windows x64 only): installation from the self contained package for Windows.
 This package contains the Java Machine required to run "Apricot DB".
 ----------------------------
-1. Download and unzip the archive: apricotdb-0.3-jre-win64-bin.zip
+1. Download and unzip the archive: apricotdb-0.2-jre-win64-bin.zip
 2. The following scripts need to be run in the shell: apricotdb.bat

 ----------------------------